SaraCooperAmun/Turtlebot_Rescue_Mission/README.md

 The codes used for simulation in gazebo and real turtlebot are collected in this repository.
 The integration of the components has been in two ways: by autonomously navigating the robot and recognise markers in a pre-built map; and by building the map of the environment and marker recognition at the same time.

+Links to videos are also attached.
+To download a video, simply follow the link, right-click and "Save video as".
 ## Autonomous navigation and object detection in a pre-built map

 The first step in this demo is to build a map of the environment, and then to launch the navigation launch file and ROS node.